- General Rules

 Cooking is allowed only in kitchens designated for conference use.
 Policies and kitchen access procedures are outlined at the appropriate residence hall front desks.
 Failure to adhere to kitchen use policies will result in loss of access.
 Cooking is not allowed in sleeping rooms or any other common areas within Residence Hall buildings.

 Public lounges are available for guest use.
-Lounges, conference rooms and tutorials may be reserved for the exclusive use of a group by contacting Conference Services.
+Lounges, conference rooms and tutorials may be reserved for the exclusive use of a group by contacting Conference and Event Services.

 Restrooms are communal and on each floor.
 When mixed genders are assigned to a floor, restrooms will be marked gender specific by the use of signage on the doors.
 Tampering with restroom signs is strictly prohibited.